DeepLearningDev/Isekai-Earth/The Pantheon/The God King.md

 [[Elaris]]:
 [[Orris]]:
 ###### Task:
-Not much is known about The God Kings's task given to him by [[Y'drah]] before was slain.
-Today the mantle of Jester is passed onto any mortal that causes the most chaos among the gods.
-They then inhabit the divinity of the god Jester and feel influenced to cause conflicts, and schemes.
+Not much is known about The God King's task given to him by [[Y'drah]] before she was slain.
+He is said to be wandering aimlessly around [[The Mortal Plane]], constantly looking for someone strong to fight